 About 1:50 p.m., a man was shot to death in Englewood, police said.
 Keith Stokes, 24, was riding in a vehicle in the 5700 block of South Morgan when another vehicle approached and someone inside started shooting.
 Stokes was shot several times in the upper body and was pronounced dead at the scene at 2:07 p.m.

-A man was fatally shot in the head at his Chatham home Thursday afternoon on the South Side.
+A man was shot and critically injured on Saturday morning in the Chatham neighborhood on the South Side.

 The most recent fatal shooting happened about 2 a.m.
 Thursday at an Austin neighborhood gas station on the West Side.
 A 20-year-old man was outside the station in the 100 block of South Cicero when someone walked up and shot him multiple times, police said.

 Officers responding to a call of shots fired about 12:30 a.m. found Juan Warrior unresponsive with gunshot wounds to the side of the chest in the 8100 block of South Normal Avenue, according to police and the Cook County medical examiner’s office.

 The fire started around 1:40 a.m.
 Tuesday in a vacant three-flat in the 7900 block of South Drexel Avenue.
 When crews arrived, nearby hydrants were frozen solid, so the Fire Department had to call in Water Management Department crews to heat the hydrants with steam, and get water flowing.

 The final debate before Chicago’s mayoral election on Feb.
 24 takes place Tuesday on CBS 2 and Dorothy Tucker reports people want to hear details.

 Linda and Dennis Alford each face five felony counts of armed home invasion.
 On Sunday, Cook County Judge Maria Kuriakos Ciesil set Linda Alford’s bail at $300,000.
 Her husband was ordered held on $350,000 bail.